pgmjah/filesync/README.md

   * ignore - array of relative paths to src to be ignored when syncing (can be a single object, if just one).
   * bidir - bidirectional synchronization...that is, files will be removed from destination if they don't exist in the source.

-## Commands
-* FileSync: Create a fsconfig.json file - will generate a default config file in the workspace folder you choose.
-* FileSync: Toggle synchronizing files/directories - selectively turn on/off synching for various directories.
-* FileSync: Start synchronizing files/directories - start all the FileSyncs in loaded fsconfig.json files.
-* FileSync: Stop synchronizing files/directories" - stop all the currently running FileSyncs.

 ## Release Notes

-## 1.0.18
-* Relative paths should be valid anywhere in config file.

-## 1.0.17
-* Housekeeping.

-## 1.0.16
-* Created specific git branch for extension (vsce).

-### 1.0.15
-* Put back mkdef standalone command.

-### 1.0.14
-* Messed up "main" in package.json...left as needed for npm...my bad!

-### 1.0.13
-* Running standalone - added mkdef command to create a default fsconfig.json file.

-### 1.0.12
-* Added bin to package.json

-### 1.0.11
-* Removed standalone bat file

-### 1.0.10
-* Added an 'ignore' section to the fsconfig.json file.
-You can put an array of directories which will be skipped when synchronizing (can be a single string, if just one).  ".git" directories are automatically ignored.

-### 1.0.9
-* Added note about not working on UNIX...**I'm working on it!**

-### 1.0.8
-* Now watching config files for changes...will automatically update when create/edited/deleted

-### 1.0.7
-* Cleaned up toggle sync command handling.

-### 1.0.6
-* Added config setting to show/hide activity in the statusbar.
-* Added command to toggle on/off file synching for a particular directory.

-### 1.0.5
-* Cleaned up start/stop command handling.

-### 1.0.4
-* Updated this file (readme.md).

-### 1.0.3
-* Just working on proper extension packaging.

-### 1.0.2

-### 1.0.1
-* Changed default fsconfig.json to use arrays of git/rename instead of single objects.

 ### 1.0.0